 Skolay helps thoughtful people with an audience (like authors, podcasters, Substackers, journalists) have casual 1:1 office-hours-like conversations without the need to give out personal info, send emails, reconcile schedules, or independently solicit payment.Skolay Website We're Hiring!

 Crosscheck allows medical professionals to create, share, and use checklists in all aspects of their clinical practice and research.
 Checklists have been demonstrated time and again to improve safety and reliability in medicine, and we are bringing them to your fingertips.Crosscheck Website

 I was born and raised in Maine, and enjoy playing the violin, rock climbing, and drinking coffee.
-I graduated in 2015 from the New Hampshire boarding school Phillips Exeter Academy, where I focused on classical languages and molecular biology.
+I graduated in 2019 from Berkeley, and now live in San Francisco.